 Full-featured WordPress sites often cost around $2500, including basic search engine optimization, a blog, social media integration and training for updates.
 NM clients pay Gross Receipts tax.
 Smaller sites can come in at $1000.
+Pricing is based on $130/hour fee.
+A lot!
+But I’m efficient and experienced, with final costs that compare favorably to the other design companies, with my sites often coming in thousands of dollars less.
 Click to Call 505.466.4447

 Hope describes her workflow:

 First we speak on the phone to see if there is a match between us.
 During this call, I usually give a quick estimate for the cost of the site.
 If we find we are a good match, we schedule our first session.
 During the meeting, which lasts between 1 and 2 hours, we try to accomplish these tasks:

 - We find the best possible domain name, if you don’t have one already.